 The above method works for both closed and open source software.
 Of course, if source code is provided, you can read it; but for the vast majority of people, it requires too much skill.
 Assuming you do have that skill - most software still has so many lines of code you could not inspect it properly.
 Even in small programs, it is still easy to miss a connection or have a malicious developer hide it.
 Network monitors, though, will reveal all - so they are the most viable option.
 But what if we're trying to judge an online provider, instead of software?

 Sometimes, services do show their source code but you can't verify that it's the same one they're running.
 Fortunately, many providers can still be tested.
 You can easily check (with uMatrix or just the browsers' in-built tools) if a search engine is setting tracking cookies, like DuckDuckGo used to do, or if it's behind Cloudflare.
+If Tor or VPNs are blocked, that pretty much disqualifies a provider from being privacy based.
 Servers can have insecure setups which are often testable, such as ProtonMail's redirection of onion domains to the clearnet or secmail's revealing of the operating system and PHP version on their server.
 This can refute the

 name of VPN +